HEALTH ETHICS AND COMMUNITY ENGAGEMENT PROGRAM MANAGER

 Though his background is in academia, Polo’s passion and core interests are in the practical application of philosophy outside of academia.
 In 2018, he was awarded a research fellowship at the Spencer Museum of Art, where he helped co-organize a public symposium that touched on the ethics of climate change and mankind’s relationship to the environment.
 In 2020, he co-hosted a virtual panel made up of practicing journalists, editors and professors on the topic of misinformation and the ethics of journalism.

-As Program Manager and Health Ethics Education Promoter, Polo supports the Center’s aim to provide practical solutions to ethical issues that arise in the healthcare system.
+As Program Manager, Polo supports the Center’s aim to provide practical solutions to ethical issues that arise in the healthcare system.
 Specifically, his work involves promoting their health ethics education services and managing Transportable Physician Orders for Patient Preferences (TPOPP), a nationally endorsed program designed to promote patient rights within the medical system.
 He also coordinates the Kansas City Regional Healthcare Ethics Committee Consortium, an inter-institutional group of ethics committee members that produces and distributes educational and training content for ethics committees.